Use 2FA + Other Tips To Avoid Tax-Related Identity Theft

 Like most American taxpayers, John, Paul, George & Ringo probably wouldn’t think much about tax fraud, identity theft, and financial account security despite fairly regular news coverage of highly publicized hacks.
 Too bad, because incidences of identity theft skyrocket at tax time, and while the Internal Revenue Service take steps to reduce criminal activity, a pattern of poor practices leaves many online users vulnerable.

-In the most recent Tax Season Risk Report by data security firm CyberScout, taxpayer ignorance of necessary safeguards is leading to a false sense of security.
-Here are some report highlights:
+The most recent Tax Season Risk Report by data security firm CyberScout showed that taxpayer ignorance of necessary safeguards is leading to a false sense of security.

 - 58% of US taxpayers aren’t worried about tax fraud, despite nearly 800,000 confirmed identity theft returns in 2016, totaling over $4 billion in potential fraud.